 The Colchester Visit Backstory

 When my parents invited me to accompany them on their 50th wedding anniversary tour of Europe, I didn’t realize I would be visiting the oldest city in Britain.
-Colchester, in Essex, boasts ancient Roman walls and remnants of a famous English Civil War battle fought during the 1600s.
-Despite its rich history, we were drawn to Colchester, England and the surrounding area for an entirely different reason.
+What is Colchester famous for?
+It was noted as early as 77 AD by the Roman writer Pliny the Elder.
+That makes Colchester older than London.
+Colchester boasts ancient Roman walls and remnants of a famous English Civil War battle fought during the 1600s.
+Despite its rich history, we were drawn to Colchester, England and the surrounding Essex area for an entirely different reason.
+The fascinating history of Colchester was a bonus.
 Here are some amazing things we found there.

 My dad is a huge fan of the British painter John Constable, an artist who depicted life in and around Dedham Vale, a rural region near the Essex-Suffolk border, during the early 1800s.
 One of his most famous works, The Hay Wain, was painted in a tiny village called Flatford Mill.

 Flatford Mill was our true destination, and Colchester just happened to be the nearest city.
 My dad had always dreamed of paying a visit to Flatford Mill, and the time had finally arrived.

 Getting to Colchester, England

 Colchester was to be our first overnight stay after arriving in England on the train from Paris.
 We disembarked at St. Pancras station, then took the subway to the Liverpool Street Station.
 From there, we journeyed northeast by train through Wivenhoe to the Colchester Town rail station.
 Just a short distance away was our lodging for the next two nights.

 1. The Historic Red Lion

 My dad (travel planner extraordinaire) had made reservations at a place called the Red Lion.
 This historic inn was located in the middle of the oldest part of the city.